 17. Strange Voices (1987)

-This film captures the whole journey of a person with schizophrenia from diagnosis to prognosis.
+This film captures the whole journey of a person with schizophrenia, from diagnosis to prognosis.
 It shows the struggles of a person coming to terms with the fact that they have the disorder.
 The film takes us through how the family goes from denial, resentment, and ultimately to acceptance of Nicole’s (Nancy McKeon) state of mental health.
 It also throws light upon the individual’s choice to accept or refuse treatment and what it means for them as well as the ones who care for them.
 It is a heart-wrenching journey towards acceptance as it tests patience, resilience, and presence of mind for those looking out for Nicole.
 The consequences of the treatment also put the focus on what are the ways in which mental health problems have been handled over the years and whether we still face similar dilemmas and concerns.
+You can watch the movie here.

 16. Christine (2016)